appwebd/yii2-01-base-bootstrap/README.md

 ~~~

+The initial administrator account like user and password is admin admin

 **NOTES:**
 - Yii won't create the database for you, this has to be done manually before you can access it.